-- Cover the bottom of the kennel with absorbent material such as a blanket.
+- Cover the bottom of the carrier with absorbent material such as a blanket.

-- Do not lock the kennel door as Air Canada personnel may need to access your pet in the event of an emergency.
+- Do not lock the carrier door as Air Canada personnel may need to access your pet in the event of an emergency.

 Codeshare flights/ Flights with other airlines